swch/strivve-docs-nextjs/src/pages/guides/technical-security/index.md

-Cardholder Safe Key	     | 256-bit partner-managed key combined with environment key to encrypt the Strivve Safe Defense-in-Depth	       | Multiple independent security layers — failure of one layer does not compromise the system Dual-Key Encryption	     | Two independently managed keys must combine to decrypt cardholder data Ephemeral Key	           | One-time key existing only for a single session or job, then self-destructs Environment Key	         | 256-bit internal key (AWS KMS-protected) — one half of the Strivve Safe dual-key Integrator	             | An approved application authorized to access CardSavr® APIs Integrator Key           | 	256-bit shared secret for initial API authentication before session key exchange
+Cardholder Safe Key	     | 256-bit partner-managed key combined with environment key to encrypt the Strivve Safe Defense-in-Depth	       | Multiple independent security layers — failure of one layer does not compromise the system Dual-Key Encryption	     | Two independently managed keys must combine to decrypt cardholder data Ephemeral Key	           | One-time key existing only for a single session or job, then self-destructing Environment Key	         | 256-bit internal key (AWS KMS-protected) — one half of the Strivve Safe dual-key Integrator	             | An approved application authorized to access CardSavr® APIs Integrator Key           | 	256-bit shared secret for initial API authentication before session key exchange